Angel Maker: 1st edit Chapters 1-67

 Four Hours Until Berlin

-Hatred filled the bucket he had for a soul.
+Hatred filled the bucket Werner had for a soul.
 Pain racked his body.
 He pressed his eyes tightly shut.
 The smell of death had entwined itself in the antiseptic scent that permeated his room.
 He felt sick and attempted to sit up.
 Her voice told him not to.
-“Where ...
+“Wh...

 A Journey Imperilled

-Day rushed into evening and then into the morning light.
-Quietly slipping out of the room so as not to disturb Lila from her slumber, Sandy went along the hallway to the stairs and down to the hotel’s foyer and out into the morning air.
-The air was pregnant with the smell of salt.
-E...
+Day rushed into evening and then into the next morning’s light.
+Sandy closed the door behind him so not to disturb Lila from her slumber and hurried along the hallway to the stairs and down to the foyer and out the front doors.
+He breathed in deeply and observ...

 The Death Struggle is About to Begin

-On March 3, 1939, Czechoslovakian intelligence chief, Frantisek Moravec, met with Agent A-54, Abwehr’s Paul Thummel, in Prague.
+On March 3, 1939, Czechoslovakian intelligence chief Frantisek Moravec met with Agent A-54 Abwehr’s Paul Thummel in Prague.
 Thummel was Moravec’s best German source.
-Moravec was told by A-54 that Prague would by occupied by Germany on March 15 and wa...
+Moravec was told by him that Prague would by occupied by Germany on March 15 and warned ...

 A Tactical Move